epurdom/clusterExperiment/README.md

 ## Publications

-The paper acompanying this package can be found at:
+* The paper acompanying this package can be found at:

 	Davide Risso, Liam Purvis, Russell Fletcher, Diya Das, John Ngai, Sandrine Dudoit, and Elizabeth Purdom (March 2018) "clusterExperiment and RSEC: A Bioconductor package and framework for clustering of single-cell and other large gene expression datasets" bioRxiv, (https://www.biorxiv.org/content/early/2018/03/12/280545)[https://www.biorxiv.org/content/early/2018/03/12/280545].

 	There is a github repository ((epurdom/RSECPaper)[https://github.com/epurdom/RSECPaper] for this paper that gives the code for reproducing the analysis in that manuscript.

+* A (F1000 workflow)[https://f1000research.com/articles/6-1158/v1] demonstrating the use of RSEC for clustering as part of trajectory estimation with the package `slingshot` and normalization with `zinbwave`

+	Perraudeau F, Risso D, Street K, Purdom E, and Dudoit S (2017) "Bioconductor workflow for single-cell RNA sequencing: Normalization, dimensionality reduction, clustering, and lineage inference" F1000Research 6:1158.

-A compiled version of the vignette (i.e. tutorial) of the github version of `clusterExperiment` (corresponding to the `master` branch) can be found (here)[http://bioconductor.org/packages/devel/bioc/vignettes/clusterExperiment/inst/doc/clusterExperimentTutorial.html]
+* A compiled version of the vignette (i.e. tutorial) of the github version of `clusterExperiment` (corresponding to the `master` branch) can be found (here)[http://bioconductor.org/packages/devel/bioc/vignettes/clusterExperiment/inst/doc/clusterExperimentTutorial.html]

-The compiled version of the version of `clusterExperiment` available with the latest release of Bioconductor can be found (here)[http://bioconductor.org/packages/release/bioc/vignettes/clusterExperiment/inst/doc/clusterExperimentTutorial.html]
+* The compiled version of the version of `clusterExperiment` available with the latest release of Bioconductor can be found (here)[http://bioconductor.org/packages/release/bioc/vignettes/clusterExperiment/inst/doc/clusterExperimentTutorial.html]

 ## Installation instructions